Travel

 SEVIS fee

-Enroll in a full-time course load for Spring 2024
+Enroll in a full-time course load for Spring 2025

 • No more than three units of online classes can be used to satisfy full-time requirements.
+See the maintaining status page.

-Arrive in the U.S. between December 30, 2023 and January 28, 2024
+Arrive in the U.S. between December 28, 2024 and January 27, 2025

 Passport

-Students' passport must be valid for at least six months into the future at the time they return to the United States.
+Students' passports must be valid for at least six months into the future at the time they return to the United States.
 However, Some countries have an agreement with the United States that allows them to enter on a current passport up to the actual date of expiration.

 F-1 Visa